cms-opendata-workshop/workshop-lesson-jetmet/_episodes/02-btagging.md

 teaching: 10 min
 exercises: 20 min
 questions:
--"How are b hadrons identified in CMS"
+- "How are b hadrons identified in CMS"
 objectives:
--"Understand the basics of heavy flavor tagging" -"Learn to access tagging information in AOD files"
+- "Understand the basics of heavy flavor tagging"
+- "Learn to access tagging information in AOD files"
 keypoints:
--"Tagging algorithms separate heavy flavor jets from jets produced by the hadronization of light quarks and gluons" -"Tagging algorithms produce a disriminator value for each jet that represents the likelihood that the jet came from a b hadron"
+- "Tagging algorithms separate heavy flavor jets from jets produced by the hadronization of light quarks and gluons"
+- "Tagging algorithms produce a disriminator value for each jet that represents the likelihood that the jet came from a b hadron"
--"Each tagging algorithm has recommended "working points" (discriminator values) based on a misidentification probability for light-flavor jets"
+- "Each tagging algorithm has recommended 'working points' (discriminator values) based on a misidentification probability for light-flavor jets"
 ---